mvanvu/php-form/README.md

 * {fieldName} : is not empty | {fieldName} : abc123

 ## Filters
 This is A Php Filters native.
-Just using the filters attributes (String or Array) like the Php Filters (see https://github.com/mvanvu/php-filters)
+Just use the filters attributes (String or Array) like the Php Filters (see https://github.com/mvanvu/php-filters)

 ## Default Validations (see at path src/Rule)
 ### Confirm